Joseph Uscinski: American Conspiracy Theories

 Recent survey evidence taken before and after the 2016 election provides positive evidence for the "conspiracy theories are for losers" theory.

 More controversially, Uscinski argues that Republicans and Democrats are equally taken to conspiracy theorizing, and that Americans may not be engaging in conspiracy theorizing more than in previous decades.
 Surveys also found that the less educated the respondent, the more likely he or she was to be predisposed to conspiratorial thinking, and that the poor tended to be more conspiratorially inclined than the rich.

 Uscinski has also found that there are individual differences in our more general proneness toward conspiracy theory thinking.
 "Some people see events and circumstances and immediately think that a conspiracy is behind them.
-Other people don’t.
+Other people don't.
 Our propensity to see conspiracies lurking behind every corner is largely determined by processes that occurred during our formative years.
-People’s world views are solidified as they move into adulthood."
+People's world views are solidified as they move into adulthood."

 Uscinski prominently discussed the use of conspiracy theories in the 2016 election.
 He argued that President Trump was using conspiracy theories to mobilize sectors of the electorate that did not trust mainstream candidates.
 Since the election, Uscinski has spoken against fake news, but has suggested that fake news may not be a new problem.

 Conspiracy Theories and the People Who Believe Them

 Uscinski's third book, Conspiracy Theories and the People Who Believe Them, was published by Oxford University Press in 2018.
-The book explores the dark corners of conspiracy theories, how people and democracies act on them, and how the phenomena affects politics and society.
+The book explores the dark corners of conspiracy theories, how people and democracies act on them, and how the phenomenon affects politics and society.

 Personal life

 Uscinski was born in Connecticut and lived there until 1983 until his family moved to New Hampshire.
 Since he was a Yankees fan and found himself in Red Sox territory, Uscinski said he was tormented by classmates.
 "Keep in mind, the Red Sox back then were the biggest losers on the planet, and their fans were terribly angry.
 Once they started winning in 2004, they went into therapy to deal with the fact that they were no longer losers.
-Because of this, it’s much easier to visit home now...."
+Because of this, it's much easier to visit home now...."